 The start of the school year or semester is a good time to consider the general approaches and practices you will use to communicate the nature and process of science.
-You may want to kick off the class with a starting activity that focuses student attention on how science works.
+You will likely want to begin by reviewing common student misconceptions about the nature and process of science, as well as common misconceptions about teaching these topics.
+You may also want to kick off the class with a starting activity that focuses student attention on how science works.
 Use the following suggestions to further orient your teaching throughout the year:

-Be explicit and reflective about how your classroom activities and content relate to the nature and process of science.
+Be explicit about how your classroom activities and content relate to the nature and process of science.

 - Use activities in which students apply/develop scientific processes themselves (i.e., How do I do science?) and activities in which students examine the workings of science from the outside in (i.e., How do they do science?).
 Be explicit about the differences and similarities between the two.

 - The collaborative nature of science should be strongly reinforced by including frequent group activity in the classroom.
 Be explicit about this connection (e.g., “You’ll be working with your group when we go out to measure our seedlings.
 That’s because scientists usually work in teams.
 This helps them catch mistakes and do better work because everyone on the team is good at different things.”).